 If it’s rained and all the wood available is wet, it can help to carry some ESBIT fuel cubes so you can boil water or cook food for a day or two until the weather clears up.
 Just stick an ESBIT cube inside the wood stove and use it as a combination pot stand and windscreen, like you would with wood.
 It can also help to prop the fuel cube up higher in the stove so that it’s closer to the bottom of your cookpot.
 Since fuel cubes weigh a half-ounce each, and one will boil two cups of water or more, the added security of carrying a few extras amounts to very little extra weight.

 Backpacking woods stoves can be a great way to reduce or eliminate the extra weight of carrying stove fuel and fuel containers.
 They’re not for everyone since they are slower and dirtier than alcohol, canister, or liquid fuel stoves, but they’re a lot of fun to use and less impactful than most other backpacking stove alternatives.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.